-Check out this video about slip and fall claims on a rental property in Tallahassee.
+Check out this video about slip and fall claims on a rental property in Florida.
 Then call Serrano Law for a free legal consultation.

 If I fell and injured myself on a rental property, who pays for my bills?

 We had a client in Tampa that recently, unfortunately, was injured severely from falling off of steps where there was some liquid that was allowed to remain on the steps.
 It was at a neighbor’s house, but the neighbor was the tenant, not the landlord.
 The question was, “Do I have a claim?” number one and, two, “How do I proceed?”

 The first analysis is always difficult for premises liability.
 You have to decide whether there is a claim.
 Just because you fall off of steps, doesn’t necessarily mean you have a claim.
 The liability analysis is there, but when it comes to whether they can sue or make a claim against the – for instance, in this case – landlord, the answer is yes, but you have to establish whether there is liability.
 It’s not just a case because you fell.
 Unfortunately for this particular client, he sustained damages that exceeded $400,000, so it was definitely worth getting a thorough analysis of the liability portion of the case before we could decide whether there was a case.

 Give us a call and we’ll be glad to look at your premises liability claim.

 Were you or a loved one severely injured in a trip and fall in Florida and have questions about slip and fall claims on a rental property?
 Contact experienced Florida slip and fall lawyers at Serrano Law today for a free consultation and case evaluation.

 Serving clients throughout Tampa Bay and Hillsborough County